173. Elegy on Stella

 Email Poem |

-Analysis and Comments on 173.
+Comments, Analysis, and Meaning on 173.
 Elegy on Stella

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 173.
 Elegy on Stella here.